 My preferred method is to cook them in a large pot on the stove in boiling water.
 But you could also use a pressure cooker or instant pot for steaming fresh artichokes and speed up the process.
 Another method is to prepare them on the grill or bake them with some olive oil in the oven.

-- Before cooking, wrap a yarn around the flower head to prevent the leaves from opening during cooking (see image below).
+- Before cooking, wrap yarn around the flower head to prevent the leaves from opening during cooking (see image below).

 - To cook the veggies in a pot you should better use stainless steel pots.
 Don’t use aluminum cookware as the veggies react with the material, turn dark and often taste metallic.

 - The artichokes are cooked whole in salted water.
 Add some vinegar, lemon juice or white wine to the water to prevent the vegetables from turning brown.

 - When cooking, the flower heads should also be completely covered by water to avoid coloring.
 Tip: Just cover the artichoke with a smaller lid or muesli bowl to keep it under water while cooking (see image below).
 Then cover the pot while cooking.

 How long to cook artichokes?

 The cooking time on the stove depends on the size of the heads.
-Small flower heads are cooked after 15 minutes, larger specimen have a cooking time of 30 to 45 minutes.
+Small flower heads are cooked after 15 minutes, larger specimen has a cooking time of 30 to 45 minutes.
 If you use a pressure cooker or instant pot you can cook the larger ones within 10-15 minutes.

 Just use the leaves to test whether it is cooked: if they are easy to pluck out, the artichoke is ready to eat.
 After cooking, place the fiber-rich vegetables on a kitchen towel to cool.

 How to eat artichoke

 Pluck each leaf with your fingers and pull it through your teeth, sucking the inside out.
 I love to serve it as an appetizer just with 1-2 dips.

 Once you have picked all the leaves, you will finally reach the heart.